-- Via hand-to-hand delivery (Effective October 1, 2018, appointments MUST be scheduled with the CLD to submit evidence): - 1.
+- Via hand-to-hand delivery (Effective October 1, 2018, appointments must be scheduled with the CLD to submit evidence): - 1.
 Have evidence submission documents completed so the necessary information can be provided to the person receiving the case.
-The documents MUST include: - Applicable forms as described in Case and Item Information Submission Guidelines - Submitting Agency - Agency case number - Subject(s)/Victim(s) - Offense - Name of the person submitting the evidence - Itemized inventory of evidence being submitted - Examination(s) requested - Name of person and any other persons or agencies to receive the report - Court date if possible - 2.
+The documents must have the following include when applicable: - Applicable forms as described in Submission Forms - Submitting Agency - Agency case number - Subject(s)/Victim(s) - Offense - Name of the person submitting the evidence - Itemized inventory of evidence being submitted - Examination(s) requested - Name of person and any other persons or agencies to receive the report - Court date if possible - 2.
 Sign the digital evidence receipt screen. - 3.
-Review the documents generated for accuracy. - Via mail delivery: - 1.
-Place the sealed item(s) of evidence in a suitable mailing container (DO NOT use DUI kits or DNA kits for drug evidence). - 2.
-Attach outside of the mailing container or include the applicable forms as described in Case and Item Information Submission Guidelines - 3.
+Review the documents generated for accuracy.

+Via mail delivery:

+- 1. Place the sealed item(s) of evidence in a suitable mailing container (DO NOT use DUI kits or DNA kits for drug evidence). - 2.
+Attach outside of the mailing container or include the applicable forms as described in Submission Forms - 3.
 Send via Certified Mail, Registered Mail, or a method which allows tracking to: